 Flats for Rent in Glorious Estate, Badore, Ajah, Lagos

-please call nelsons number +2347038681521 only and not the number on the property centre advert poster (ifnotgod properties). the number here is that of the direct leasor
+please call nelsons or prudence number only and not the number on the property centre advert poster (ifnotgod properties). the number here is that of the direct leasor

 e: [email protected]